FabricMC/fabric-docs/develop/data-generation/advancements.md

 ## Parents {#parents}

-To create a tree of advancements or add an advancement to an existing tree, an advancement can have its parent set.
-Doing this involves calling `Advancement.Builder#parent(...)` and passing in a reference to the parent advancement.
+In order to create or extend a tree of advancements, we can set a parent for our advancement.
+To do this, call `Advancement.Builder#parent(...)` and pass in a reference to the parent advancement.

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModAdvancementProvider.java#reference-parent